lofcz/blazing-ts/README.md

 # BlazingTS

-This is a drop-in replacement for closed-source `Microsoft.Typescript.Msbuild`.
+This is a drop-in, FOSS replacement for `Microsoft.Typescript.Msbuild`.

 ## Getting Started